faithfulco/andreashandelwebsite/content/my-projects/IDEMAcourse/index.md

 summary = "Complete materials of an online course on infectious disease epidemiology from a model-based perspective."

 # Tags: can be used for filtering projects.
-tags = ["Modeling", "Epidemiology", "Infectious Disease", "Teaching", "course"]
+tags = ["Modeling", "Epidemiology", "Infectious Disease", "Teaching", "Course"]

 # Custom links (optional).
 #   Uncomment line below to enable.
 For multiple links, use the form `[{...}, {...}, {...}]`.